FreshRSS/FreshRSS/docs/en/admins/16_OpenID-Connect.md

 * `OIDC_CLIENT_ID`: The OIDC client id from your issuer.
 * `OIDC_CLIENT_SECRET`: The OIDC client secret issuer.
 * `OIDC_CLIENT_CRYPTO_KEY`: An opaque key used for internal encryption.

+## Setup

+After being properly configured, OIDC support can be activated in the FreshRSS UI.

+During install, admins should be able to select the 'HTTP' Authentication Method.
+After install this option can be changed in the 'Administation > Authentication' section.